jpfulton/gatsby-plugin-feed-mdx/README.md

 # gatsby-plugin-feed-mdx

-This is a fork of [gatsby-plugin-feed](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-feed).
+This is a fork of [gatsby-plugin-feed-mdx](https://github.com/thomaswangio/gatsby-plugin-feed-mdx) which is a fork of [gatsby-plugin-feed](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-feed).
 Create an RSS feed (or multiple feeds) for your Gatsby site with MDX.

+It was forked to update package references to that latest Gatsby.

 ## Install

-`npm install --save gatsby-plugin-feed-mdx`
+`yarn install --save gatsby-plugin-feed-mdx`

 ## How to Use